Concealed Carry Permit Isn't Excuse To Not Wear Mask In Colorado, Weld County Sheriff Says

 “Nowhere in Colorado law does it state one cannot wear a face mask and lawfully carry a concealed weapon at the same time,” the Weld County sheriff stated.

-As for law enforcement officers, the sheriff’s office clarified: “Even though law enforcement agencies are exempt, Weld County Sheriff Steve Reams made the decision to comply with the order after it was issued last Thursday.”
+As for law enforcement officers, the sheriff’s office clarified: “Even though law enforcement agencies are exempt, Weld County Sheriff Steve Reams made the decision to comply with the [statewide mask mandate] after it was issued last Thursday.”

 “Residents can expect to see our deputies wearing face masks when they interact with the public and in situations when social distancing isn’t an option,” the sheriff’s office stated.